adrianmmiller/KernelSUDebloater/README.md

 This is a quick and dirty proof of concept app debloater, which i may or may not add the app listing ability like zgfg's/ipdevs module to.

-This was a late night POC script and i alreayd had a SystemlessDebloater.cfg, so no reason to go too deep on it at the time....and im lazy
+This was a late night POC script and i already had a SystemlessDebloater.cfg, so no reason to go too deep on it at the time....and im lazy

-I have long used the Magisk Systemless Debloater by XDA's @zgfg and @ipdev
+I have long used the Magisk Systemless Debloater by XDA's #@zgfg# and #@ipdev#

 But occaisonally i like to play with KernelSU which does things a little differently...it uses OverlayFS, whereas the Systemless Debloater Magisk Module uses bind, and is therefore not compatible with KernelSU